 The largest manmade grotto in the world, the Shrine of the Grotto of the Redemption, can be found in West Bend, near Wright County.
 The religious shrine is part of the Roman Catholic Diocese of Sioux City.

 Constructed out of stone, it’s made up of a series of nine grottos (a natural or man-made cave) depicting the life of Jesus Christ.

-There’s a collection of minerals, fossils, shells, and other artifacts there as well.
+There’s a collection of minerals, fossils, shells, and other artifacts.
 Construction began in 1912 and continued for 42 years.
 It earned a place on the National Register of Historic Places in 2001.

 The Iowa Speedway

 The 7/8-mile Iowa Speedway race track is located in Newtown, approximately 30 miles east of Des Moines.
-It plays host to several races throughout the year, including the IndyCar Series, the NASCAR Xfinity Series, and the NASCAR Gander RV and Outdoors Truck Series.
+It hosts several races throughout the year, including the IndyCar Series, the NASCAR Xfinity Series, and the NASCAR Gander RV and Outdoors Truck Series.

 Frank Lloyd Wright’s 1908 Stockman House was the architect’s first and only prairie schoolhouse-style structure in the state.
 You can take a tour of it, as well as other prairie-style architecture houses in the Rock Crest-Rock Glen Historic District.

 Reiman Gardens, located at the Iowa State University campus in Ames, offers 17 acres of indoor and outdoor gardens.
 In addition to beautifully designed gardens, you’ll want to check out the architectural details of the Christina Reiman Butterfly Wing and other prairie school structures.